 Aquatic Communities and Populations

 Our research is aimed at understanding mechanisms and processes important for the structure, biodiversity and function of aquatic communities.
-We develop this research along two lines in which the importance of consumer-resource interactions for the structure and function of aquatic communities is one direction and the adaptive consequence of those interactions is another direction.
-We use different species of freshwater fish to study how species interactions across habitats can affect ecosystem dynamics.
-Specifically, we test how benthic habitat subsidies can affect population and community interactions by fish foraging in littoral and pelagic habitats of lakes.
+We develop this research along two lines in which (i) the importance of consumer-resource interactions for the structure and function of aquatic communities is one direction and (ii) the adaptive consequence of those interactions is another direction.
+We use different species of freshwater organisms to study both the bottom-up effects of resources on consumers’ ecology, and the top-down effects of consumers on their resources, which can mediate species interactions locally and across habitats.
+Specifically, we test how predatory fish can couple spatially separated food webs by foraging in littoral and pelagic habitats of lakes.
 A major effort of our research is paid to the adaptive consequences of species interactions, species invasions and external environmental variation.
-Fish often show strong population dynamics and such patterns also allow us to test the evolutionary dynamics in relation to density fluctuations.
+Fish show strong responses to temperature changes and such patterns also allow us to test the functional role of fish in food webs in a changing climate.
 The research is conducted using a combination of models, experiments and field studies.
 For specific research projects see personal home pages.